'Smallville' actress charged with sex trafficking for cult-like group - Journal du Cameroun

-An actress from the US TV series “Smallville” has been arrested on charges of sex trafficking for recruiting women to a purported self-help group in which they were forced to have sex with its leader, US prosecutors say.
+An actress from the popular TV series “Smallville” has been arrested on sex trafficking charges for allegedly recruiting women to a purported self-help group which forced them to have sex with its leader, US prosecutors say.

-Allison Mack, 35, who was arrested Friday, recruited women for what described itself as a female mentorship group, US attorney Richard Donoghue said.
+Allison Mack, 35, who was arrested Friday, recruited women for what was described as a female mentorship group, US attorney Richard Donoghue said in a statement from the Justice Department.

-The leader of the group was one Keith Raniere, also known as “Vanguard,” it said.

 “The victims were then exploited, both sexually and for their labor, to the defendants’ benefit,” the prosecutor said.